Rated: E · Short Story · Mystery · #2188718

 "A million dollars for you, and a million for your friend.
 I might as well make some money out of this deal.
 I lost my son, now you're going to lose your freedom."

 "Why don't you leave Belle out of this!"
 Great, I'm going to become a slave to an Arab!
 I bit my lip, not wanting to panic in front of Harry, and watched the Arab shove a suitcase full of money.
 He seemed impatient about getting this deal over with.

 "Sorry, Mr. Amari wants the both of you!"
 Harry took the suitcase, opened it, and began to count the money.

 Amber walked over to Bella, wanting her final moments of freedom to be with her best friend.

-“Hey, did I just hear a police siren?”
+“Hey, do you hear police sirens or is it just wishful thinking?”
 Amber's brow furrowed as Belle grabbed my hand.

-A man in the back of the train station used a blow horn, "Give it up Anderson, you're surrounded!"
+A man in the back used a blow horn, "Give it up Anderson, you're surrounded!"

 Abruptly, Harry turned, and aimed his gun at me.
 Before I could react, Bella did a karate kick, and his gun when flying across the room.
 Another kick to the groin sent Harry to the floor in a fetal position.

 "That's what you get for taking naked pictures of me, you pervert!"
 Bella stormed back to stand beside me.